Sahithi1010/portfolio/README.md

 ## Projects
-### Efficient Handwritten Text Recognition Using Gated-CNN-BGRU Architecture for Diverae Applications
+### 1.Efficient Handwritten Text Recognition Using Gated-CNN-BGRU Architecture for Diverae Applications

 Designed and implemented a Gated-CNN-BGRU model for efficient handwritten text recognition, addressing diverse handwriting styles and noisy datasets.
 Preprocessed over 9,000 text lines with advanced techniques like deslanting, resizing, and data augmentation.
 Optimized storage with HDF5 format, ensuring seamless integration and faster training.
 Achieved a Character Error Rate of 9.7% and a Word Error Rate of 33.7%.
 The model utilized dynamic sequence alignment and a combination of convolutional and recurrent layers, making it highly adaptable for resource-constrained environments and real-world applications like document digitization and postal automation.

 ![image](https://github.com/user-attachments/assets/42d06887-b63a-4dc4-85da-4ee9cd8eabfb)

-### Cell Segmentation of Multiple Myeloma Plasma Cells
+### 2.Cell Segmentation of Multiple Myeloma Plasma Cells

 I was part of a team that created an AI to automatically find and identify multiple myeloma cells in medical images.
 We combined some cutting-edge image labeling techniques with machine learning to make it happen.
 It was a mix of frustrating and fascinating—kind of like teaching a computer to see, but only for very specific things.